Dry Dock 2017

 Passenger-Only Ferry Schedule

 The passenger-only ferry schedule (see here) is slightly different than normal vehicle service.
 Departure times are still more frequent during weekday commute times and once an hour on weekends.
 To weekday passengers using the mainland bus system: good luck.
-There is even less synchronicity during dry dock.
+There is even less synchronicity during dry dock, although current adjustments are better than years past.

 Getting around the Island